 I look forward to doing many more projects with the grandkids and hope to be able to teach them how to use a lathe.
 Having never making a pen and I know that is a good place to begin learning how to use a lathe.
 I better practice making a few pens.

-I enjoy creating things for the grandkids and i think they understand that not all things come from a store.
-That one is capable of making something beautiful and useful and that tools are empowering.
-Here is a chair I made for a Jack on the occassion of his seconf birthday https://www.aaturning.com/2015/04/07/jacks-volvo-chair/
+I enjoy creating things for the grandkids and I think that they understand not all things come from a store.
+We are capable of making beautiful and useful things and that tools are empowering.
+Here is a chair I made for a Jack on the occasion of his second birthday.